-“As much as America surfaces in a ball park, on a golf links, at a race track, or around a poker table, much of Bali surfaces in a cock ring.
+“As much as America surfaces in a ball park, on golf links, at a race track, or around a poker table, much of Bali surfaces in a cock ring.
 For it is only apparently cocks that are fighting there.
-Actually it is men. ” Clifford Geertz (1973) Deep Play: Notes on the Balinese Cockfight in “The Interpretation of Cultures”, NY Basic Books.
+Actually, it is men. ” Clifford Geertz (1973) Deep Play: Notes on the Balinese Cockfight in “The Interpretation of Cultures,” NY Basic Books.

-On my first day in Bali, I hear about a religious ceremony taking place in a temple not too far from where I am staying.
-Bali being an intensely spiritual island with Hinduism as its main religion, ceremonies are pretty much a daily occurrence here.
-But I am told that this one would be of particular interest with a number of villages involved.
-As I make my way to the temple, I see a crowd of men standing in front of its entrance, in a circle, seemingly very agitated.
-Getting a little closer I realize that there is a cockfight going on.
-The idea of witnessing it does not have much appeal to me so I quickly continue to the temple for the ceremony.
-But I am intrigued by the idea of a cockfight in such close proximity to a Hindu temple.
+On my first day in Bali, I hear about a religious ceremony in a temple not too far from where I am staying.
+Bali is an intensely spiritual island with Hinduism as its main religion; ceremonies are a daily occurrence here.
+But I am told that this would be of particular interest to several villages involved.
+As I make my way to the temple, I see a crowd of men standing in front of its entrance in a circle, seemingly very agitated.
+Getting closer, I realize that a cockfight is going on.
+The idea of witnessing it does not appeal to me, so I quickly continue to the temple for the ceremony.
+But I am intrigued by the concept of a cockfight in such proximity to a Hindu temple.
 I resolve to find out more about cockfighting in Bali.

-Traveling around the island later in the week with a local companion, I notice bamboo woven baskets housing beautiful roosters pretty much everywhere I go.
+Traveling around the island later in the week with a local companion, I notice bamboo woven baskets housing beautiful roosters everywhere I go.
 I start to realize how prevalent cockfighting is in Bali.
-On my last day, driving around hoping to come across one of the frequent processions of locals marching to a temple, I notice a large number of motorcycles and a few cars parked on what looks like a dead-end street.
-Curious as to what is going on, I again find myself in the midst of a small group of men rooting loudly for their favorite bird.
-Though I clearly do not condone the activity, this time I decide to watch and photograph this robust part of the Balinese culture.
+On my last day, driving around hoping to come across one of the frequent processions of locals marching to a temple, I notice many motorcycles and a few cars parked on what looks like a dead-end street.
+Curious about what is going on, I again find myself amid a small group of men rooting loudly for their favorite bird.
+Though I do not condone the activity, I decided to watch and photograph this vital part of the Balinese culture this time.

 After witnessing a few rounds, I go back on the road and come across a structure that looks like an arena.
-Going in, I see cockfighting again but this time on a much grander scale.
-Hundreds of people are there (men only, the only other woman I see there is the one selling refreshments) and the noise made by the betting and cheering is deafening.
-One man particularly catches my attention, as he seems to have a very close connection with his bird, a bird that, as we can see was about to have his last fight.
+I see cockfighting again, but this time on a much grander scale.
+Hundreds of people are there (men only, the only other woman I see there is the one selling refreshments), and the noise made by the betting and cheering is deafening.
+One man particularly catches my attention, as he seems to have a very close connection with his bird, a bird that, as we can see, was about to have his last fight.

-By the end of the day, I am quite convinced that not all the cockfighting in Bali is done for religious reasons.
-But even though this is an activity that seems rather barbaric to a lot of us, there is no denying that it is an integral part of the “Balinese way of life”.
+By the end of the day, it is clear that not all cockfighting in Bali is done for religious reasons.
+But even though this is an activity that seems rather barbaric to many of us, there is no denying that it is an integral part of the “Balinese way of life.”